 The SDSU Dairy Research and Training Facility (DRTF) is located 1½ miles north of the SDSU campus at 3219 Medary Avenue, north of SD Hwy 14.
 It is used as a teaching laboratory for undergraduate and graduate students, and for adult and continuing education.
 It also provides opportunity for research for Dairy and Food Science faculty and students.
 The DRTF produces all of the milk that is processed at the SDSU Dairy Plant.

-Milk is harvested 3 times daily from 130 Holstein and Brown Swiss dairy cows.
+Milk is harvested twice daily from 130 Holstein and Brown Swiss dairy cows.
 The entire dairy herd consists of about 150 mature cows, including 115 Holsteins and 35 Brown Swiss, and approximately 140 head of replacement heifers consisting of both Holstein and Brown Swiss breeds.

 Youngstock and Non-lactating Cows